SamGFrendo/Woody/readme.md

 1. I should add function descriptions to all of the functions

-2. I should replace var with let - check i can do this with no problem
+2. I should replace var with let - check I can do this with no problem (I should remind myself the difference.
+Somthign to do with scope I believe)

 3. I should make it so that clear() results in a fadeout of cells rather than dissapearing... this might be tricky